I had never been here before. But I felt like I had… The miniature cottage stood in the distance, hugged

 My special creature

-Albert chose an imaginary creature from our story writing prompt pack and then wrote about it below.
-He used his
+A. chose an imaginary creature from our story writing prompt pack and then wrote about it below.
+He used

 Ellae’s story